salt-extensions/salt-extension-copier/docs/topics/testing/running.md

 # Running the test suite

 :::{important}
 Ensure you have already installed `nox`.
+If you followed the [first steps](first-steps-target), you should be fine.
 :::

 ## Basic